tvjames/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/GridBoundColumnFilterableBuilder.md

 ### UI(System.String)
-Sets JavaScript function which to return additional parameters which to be sent the server.
+Sets JavaScript function which to modify the UI of the filter input.

 #### Parameters